mattermost/mattermost-developer-documentation/site/content/contribute/developer-setup.md

 # Prerequisites for Windows

 If you're using Windows, we recommend using the Windows Subsystem for Linux (WSL) for Mattermost development.
-Docker, Go, and Node must all be run from within WSL, so you'll need to install them in WSL even if you already have the Windows versions of them installed.
+Go and Node must be run from within WSL, so you'll need to install them in WSL even if you already have the Windows versions of them installed.

 1. [Install WSL](https://learn.microsoft.com/en-us/windows/wsl/install) by running the following command as an administrator in PowerShell: `wsl --install`
 2. [Install Docker Desktop for Windows](https://learn.microsoft.com/en-us/windows/wsl/tutorials/wsl-containers#install-docker-desktop) on your Windows machine.
 Alternatively, you can also [install](https://docs.docker.com/engine/install/) docker engine directly on your linux distribution.